Alec Issigonis: Acclaim as an engineer

 Issigonis was nicknamed "the Greek god" by his contemporaries.
 Whilst he is most famous for his creation of the Mini, he was most proud of his participation in the design of the Morris Minor.
-He considered it to be a vehicle that combined many of the luxuries and conveniences of a good motor car with a price suitable for the working classes; in contrast to the Mini which was a spartan design.
+He judged that it combined many of the luxuries and conveniences of a good motor car with a price suitable for the working classes; in contrast to the Mini which was a spartan design.
 Issigonis often commented to friends and colleagues that the Austin 1800 (ADO17) was the design he was most proud of, even though it never was as commercially successful as his three preceding designs.

 Issigonis officially retired from the motor industry in 1971.
-He continued working until shortly before his own death in 1988 at his house in Edgbaston, Birmingham.
-He was cremated at the Lodge Hill Cemetery in nearby Selly Oak.
+He continued working until shortly before his death in 1988 at his house in Edgbaston, Birmingham.
+He was cremated at the Lodge Hill Cemetery in Selly Oak.

 Legacy

 On 15 October 2006 a rally was held at the Heritage Motor Centre in Gaydon, England, to celebrate the centenary of Issigonis's birth.

 There is a road named "Alec Issigonis Way" in the Oxford Business Park on the former site of the Morris Motors factory in Cowley, Oxfordshire.